Mike Stojanović: Rochester Lancers

 Momčilo was recruited by former Toronto head coach Dragan Popović to join the Rochester Lancers in the American-based North American Soccer League in 1976.
 It was his time in Rochester when his name became anglicized to Mike by the media.
 He had a productive debut season with the Lancers where he scored 17 goals and finished with 41 points, marking him the league's fourth-leading scorer.
 He also assisted Rochester in securing a playoff berth after a three-year absence.
 He participated in the preliminary round of the playoffs where the upstate New York club was eliminated from the competition by Toronto Metros-Croatia.

 Stojanović's contract was renewed for another season in 1977.
 In his sophomore season in Rochester, he once more aided the team in securing another playoff berth.
 For the second consecutive season, he finished as the club's top goal scorer with 14 goals.
-In the opening round of the postseason, he contributed a goal in a penalty shootout against St. Louis Stars.
+In the opening round of the postseason, he contributed a goal in a penalty shootout against the St. Louis Stars.
 In the Conference finals, he recorded a goal against the New York Cosmos in the opening match, but the Lancers were eliminated from the competition after losing both matches.
 Following the conclusion of the season he was named to the league's All-Star Second Team.
 The club also selected him to the Rochester Lancers Team of the Decade.

 His third season with Rochester was cut short after suffering a leg injury which ruled him out for the majority of the season.
 Throughout the 1978 season, he would appear in 12 matches and registered 4 goals.
 For the 1979 season, he transitioned into a midfielder role where he would support striker Branko Šegota with a club record of 13 assists and 4 goals.
 The 1980 season, marked his final run with the organization where he managed to surpass Carlos Metidieri record as the club's all-time goal scorer with 51 goals.
 He finished the season as the club's top goal scorer along with Segota with 11 goals.

 North American Soccer League

-In 1981, Rochester had their franchise revoked which resulted in San Diego Sockers signing Stojanović to a multi-year deal.
+In 1981, Rochester had their franchise revoked which resulted in the San Diego Sockers signing Stojanović to a multi-year deal.

 He was fifth-best the following season with 14 goals and 33 total points.
 His most productive season was in 1981 when he finished third with 23 goals and 52 total points while playing for the San Diego Sockers (1981–1982) and was named the NASL's North American Player of the Year.
 Stojanović also played for the San Jose Earthquakes (1982) which was his last season in the NASL.
 Stojanović is 9th on the All-Time NASL Top Scorers list with 83 goals in 179 appearances and 10th on the all-time points list with 211, ahead of fellow NASL players George Best, Pelé and Franz Beckenbauer.
 He was a 2nd Team NASL All-Star in 1977 and an Honorable Mention All-Star in 1981.